newrelic-experimental/learn-labs-advance-your-nrql/lab-03/readme.md

 ```
 ![Billboard 1](images/billboard1.png)

-In this query above we are able to calculate the delta between the current average duaration and that for the whole week.
+In this query above we are able to calculate the delta between the current average duration and that for the whole week.
 Notice how the sub query has its own `SINCE` clause to ensure we're comparing with the weekly average.

 > Note: The since clause of the inner query will be affected by the time picker on a dashboard.
 Set **ignore time picker** for any charts where the sub query time window should not be affected by the time picker.